Anatoly Sobchak

-Anatoly Aleksandrovich Sobchak (Анатолий Александрович Собчак; 10 August 1937 – 19 February 2000) was a Soviet and Russian politician, a co-author of the Constitution of the Russian Federation, the first democratically elected mayor of Saint Petersburg, and a mentor and teacher of future presidents Vladimir Putin and Dmitry Medvedev.
+Anatoly Aleksandrovich Sobchak (Анатолий Александрович Собчак; 10 August 1937 – 19 February 2000) was a Russian politician and legal scholar, a co-author of the Constitution of the Russian Federation, and the first democratically elected mayor of Saint Petersburg.

 Biography

 Soviet legal scholar

 Anatoly Sobchak was born in Chita, Russian SFSR, Soviet Union, on 10 August 1937.
 His father, Aleksander Antonovich, was a railroad engineer of Polish and Czech origin, and his mother, Nadezhda Andreyevna Litvinova, was an accountant of Russian and Ukrainian origin.
 Anatoly was one of four brothers.
 In 1939, the family moved to Uzbekistan, where Anatoly lived until 1953 before entering Stavropol Law College.
 In 1954, he transferred to Leningrad State University.
-In 1958, he married Nonna Gandzyuk, a student of Hertzen Teacher's College.
-They had a daughter called Maria Sobchak, born in 1965, who is currently a St Petersburg lawyer while her son Gleb Sobchak, born in 1983, graduated from the Law Faculty of St. Petersburg State University.
+In 1958, he married Nonna Gandzyuk, a student of Herzen Teacher's College.
+They had a daughter called Maria Sobchak, born in 1965, who is currently a St. Petersburg lawyer, while her son Gleb Sobchak, born in 1983, graduated from the Law Faculty of St. Petersburg State University.

 After graduating from Leningrad State University, he worked for three years as a lawyer in Stavropol, then returned to Leningrad State University for graduate studies (1962–1965).
-After obtaining his Ph.D., he taught law at the Leningrad Police School and the Leningrad Institute for Cellulose and Paper Industries' Technology (1965–1973), and between 1973 and 1990 he taught at Leningrad State University.
+After obtaining his Candidate of Sciences (Ph.D. equal) degree, he taught law at the Leningrad Police School and the Leningrad Institute for Cellulose and Paper Industries' Technology (1965–1973), and between 1973 and 1990 he taught at the Leningrad State University Faculty of Law.
 In 1980, he married Lyudmila Narusova, at that time a history student at the Leningrad Academy of Soviet Culture and later a prominent MP.
 They had a daughter, Ksenia Sobchak.

-After obtaining his D.Sc. in 1982, he was appointed Professor and Head of the Department of Common Law in Socialist Economics.
+After obtaining his Doctor of Sciences (habilitation) degree in 1982, he was appointed Professor and Head of the Department of Commercial Law in Socialist Economics.
 He was very popular among law students, especially for his mildly anti-government comments.
-During his work at Leningrad State University, he established close relations with its then administrator of international affairs, Vladimir Putin, which he maintained for the rest of his life.
+During his work at Leningrad State University, he met Vladimir Putin.